oraclewalid/terraform-101/README.md

 # terraform-101
-Deploy app in aws with RDS, ELB in a VPC
+Deploy app in aws with RDS and ELB in a VPC